-The agencies listed below provide additional valuable resources for more information about in-home health care services.
-If you have any questions about our wellness resources, don’t hesitate to get in touch with a representative here at Nova Home Health Care.
+The agencies listed below also provide valuable resources for more information about in-home health care services.
+If you have any questions about our wellness resources, don’t hesitate to get in touch with an in-home care representative here at Nova.

 www.asaging.org – American Society on Aging (ASA), is a nonprofit organization committed to enhancing the knowledge and skills of those working with older adults and their families.
 This web site explores ASA publications and resources, it offers educational programs and diversity initiatives, and it provides knowledge with the largest network of professionals in the field of aging.